 If you don't have a hobby (what?) and nobody is inspiring you (no way!), a third way of getting inspiration is cloning your favorite web application out there.
 You shouldn't implement the next Facebook, but what about a simplified Trello clone?
 The most important pieces of advice are: keep the size of the project manageable and have a motivating topic to drive you through the troublesome parts of the project.

 2016 I decided to move from Angular to React.
 At the time I used SoundCloud on a daily basis to listen to my favorite artists (and still do) and thus I wanted to implement a SoundCloud application in React.
 At this time, there was an SoundCloud clone called sound-redux where I would be able to explore the source code in case I ran into any trouble.
 It took me three months to implement favesound-redux from scratch.
-I made the though which steepened the learning curve, but somehow I managed to do it.
+I made the mistake to learn React with Redux though which steepened the learning curve, but somehow I managed to do it.
 This isn't to mean that you should implement such a large project yourself.
 I was in a great position to transfer lots of the underlying JavaScript knowledge from Angular to React.
 It shows how a project can turn out if you pick something you enjoy and stick to it for a while.

 So what happens after you build your first project?
 Share it with the community on Reddit, Hacker News, Twitter or your Discord Community.
 Get feedback on it.
 Become a producer on those platforms - not only a consumer.
 Fully engaging with the community will help you get plenty of feedback, which helps you grow.
 Take this feedback with you, improve your project and start another project afterward to learn more about using your framework.
 Repeat the learning process with every project focusing on something new about general coding, JavaScript or your framework.
 Every project comes with its own challenges and opportunities for learning.